|HOME||Villages Info||Local Leisure||Colchester||Recycling||Heating Oil||Links||Contact|

 Contributing News Items and Articles: News items about local people and events, or articles of local interest, are most welcome.
-If you have a news item or article to contribute please email the editor or telephone him on 01206-330235.
+If you have a news item or article to contribute please email the editor.
 The deadline for submitting items for publication in a particular month's issue is normally a Friday in the middle of the previous month.
-For example, the copy deadline for the June issue will be a Friday in mid-May; on the front page of each issue you will find the actual date of the deadline for publication in the mid-February issue, which is normally distributed around 20th-25th February.
-The deadline is when the material has to be with the editor, not the time at which you phone to ask how late you can be!
+For example, the copy deadline for the June issue will be a Friday in mid-May; on the front page of each issue you will find the actual date of the deadline for publication in the following month's issue.
+The June issue will then be out for delivery at the end of May.

 Advertising: For local businesses, advertising in Parish News is an excellent and cost effective way of reaching every house in the three villages, every month (except January).
 To discuss placing an advertisement please contact Geoff Russell Grant either by email or by calling him on 01206-330235.

 Financing: It has always been the policy that Parish News should go to every house in the villages it serves and therefore no charge is made for it.
 The editor and distributors receive no payment but, obviously, the costs of paper and printing have to be met.
 This is done through contributions from the Parochial Church Council, Birch Parish Council and advertisers.
 Additional donations from individuals are much appreciated.